-- The ratio of net profit before taxation and revaluations (before extraordinary items) to average shareholder funds shall be at least 10% for the 3 years commencing 1 July 2020. - A return of an annual dividend to the shareholder within a range of 40 to 70% of the Company's net profit after tax, after adjusting for returns to shareholders via Subvention Payment. - For the 2020/21 Financial Year the combined subvention and dividend target will be capped at \$500,000 to ensure adequate funds are available for investment in capital and to improve equity ratios in line with the Distribution Policy Clause. - Compliance with statutory and regulatory requirements that will allow Westroads Limited, Westland Holdings Limited and the Westland District Council to comply with the Local Government Act.
+- The ratio of net profit before taxation and revaluations (before extraordinary items) to average shareholder funds shall be at least 10% for the 3 years commencing 1 July 2021. - A return of an annual dividend to the shareholder within a range of 40 to 70% of the Company's net profit after tax, after adjusting for returns to shareholders via Subvention Payment. - For the 2021/22 Financial Year the combined subvention and dividend target will be capped at \$500,000 to ensure adequate funds are available to improve equity ratios in line with the Distribution Policy Clause. - Compliance with statutory and regulatory requirements that will allow Westroads Limited, Westland Holdings Limited and the Westland District Council to comply with the Local Government Act.